← Back to all posts

 1. The Classic Smash Cake Party

 This one endures for a reason.
-Give the baby a small cake.
-Let them destroy it.
-Photograph everything.
-The adults get a real cake (one that is not covered in tiny handprints) and actual food.
+You give the baby a small cake of their own, let them go to town on it, and photograph the whole glorious mess.
+The adults get a real cake that is not covered in tiny handprints, plus actual food.

 Keep the guest list tight.
 Grandparents, close friends, the other parents from your new-parent group.
 This is a "first birthday party" in the truest sense, and it works best as an intimate gathering.
 A Saturday or Sunday afternoon window of about two hours is the sweet spot.
 Babies have a limited tolerance for celebration before they melt down.